rustwasm/wasm-bindgen/guide/src/reference/cli.md

 The target directory to emit the JavaScript bindings, TypeScript definitions, processed `.wasm` binary, etc...

-### `--nodejs`
+### `--target`

-This flag will tailor output for Node instead of browsers, allowing for native usage of `require` of the generated JS and internally using `require` instead of ECMAScript modules.
-When using this flag no further postprocessing (aka a bundler) should be necessary to work with the wasm.
+This flag indicates what flavor of output what `wasm-bindgen` should generate.

-For more information about this see the section on [deployment]
+For example it could generate code to be loaded in a bundler like Webpack, a native web page, or Node.js.
+For a full list of options to pass this flag, see the section on [deployment]

 [deployment]: deployment.html

-### `--web`

-This flag will generate output suitable for loading natively in browsers today.
-The generated JS shims are an ES module which export a `default` instantiation function, like `--no-modules` below.

-For more information about this see the section on [deployment]

-### `--no-modules` and  `--no-modules-global VAR`
+### `--no-modules-global VAR`

-The default output of `wasm-bindgen` uses ECMAScript modules.
-These options indicate that ECMAScript modules should *not* be used, and that output should be tailored for a properties on the JavaScript global object (e.g. `window`).

-The `--no-modules-global VAR` option makes `VAR` the global property that the JavaScript bindings are attached to.
+When `--target no-modules` is used this flag can indicate what the name of the global to assign generated bindings to.

 For more information about this see the section on [deployment]